top of page

 Children hold parent’s ideas and opinions in high regard.
 Consequently, our attitudes have great impact on our children’s attitudes.
 For example, if I don’t believe a particular subject or concept is important and even question why my child needs to learn it, my child will likely feel the same way.
 Their attitude will be evident in their study performance.

-10) Praise your child for trying their personal best
+10) Praise your child for trying their personal best.

 Each child is capable of varying levels of excellence.
 Your expectations should correlate with their capabilities.
 Always praise your child when you know they are applying their personal best effort.